Economy of Madagascar: Mining

 A small but growing part of the economy is based on mining of ilmenite, with investments emerging in recent years, particularly near Tulear and Fort Dauphin.
-Mining corporation Rio Tinto Group started production at its Fort Dauphin mine in January 2009, following several years of preparation.
+Mining corporation Rio Tinto started production at its Fort Dauphin Mandena mine in January 2009, following several years of preparation.
 The mining project is highly controversial, with Friends of the Earth and other environmental organizations filing reports to detail their concerns about the mine's effect on the environment and local communities.
 Gemstone mining is also an important part of Madagascar's economy.